Aafiya Med (Pty) Ltd is a Cape Town-based health-technology company developing AI-powered platforms for patients, physicians, and the community.

 Aafiya Med was founded on a single conviction: that South Africa's healthcare crisis is not a resource problem — it is a distribution and access problem that AI can help solve.

-We build at the intersection of clinical rigour and emerging technology — always with physicians in the loop, always with the 50 million underserved South Africans in mind.
-Our four platforms address patient access, physician decision support, laboratory integration, and family support for neurodivergent children — one unified ecosystem designed for the NHI era.
+We build at the intersection of clinical rigour and emerging technology — always with physicians in the loop, always with the underserved South Africans in mind.
+Our five platforms address patient access, physician decision support, laboratory integration, family support for neurodivergent children, and managed care administration for medical schemes and insurers.

 For partnerships, investor relations, or press enquiries: hello@aafiya.app